 The report highlights that respondents are aware of the threats to their sensitive information but admit their governance practices and technologies should be more effective.
 One way to keep their sensitive content safe is classifying the level of security by various attributes such as data usage; 62% of respondents highlighted data usage followed by the location of users.

-One was identified by the research for securing sensitive content is controlling access and training users, however, only 42% control access and only 33% of respondents train users.
+The research identified one for securing sensitive content is controlling access and training users, however, only 42% control access and only 33% of respondents train users.
 There is a lot of opportunities here for companies to improve governance practices by using technologies like granular group-based policies for easily establishing rules for access and sharing.

-Further, while also training users on best practices and how to use the technologies, with 44% of respondents are going to invest in more user training, while a step in the right direction, training users might be one of the best ways to protect a company’s assets.
+Further, while also training users on best practices and how to use the technologies, with 44% of respondents will invest in more user training, while a step in the right direction, training users might be one of the best ways to protect a company’s assets.

 Security File Sharing features and collaboration

 While security is obviously a top priority, the respondents still want flexibility for their users.
-Which is positive because if users enjoy their corporate solution – it makes it a lot easier to convince them to use it.
-A few features that these IT and security leaders identified as important, 70% agreed that the ability to securely collaborate with colleagues both inside and outside the organization and 65% cited the ability to recover previous versions files immediately.
+This is positive because if users enjoy their corporate solution—it makes it a lot easier to convince them to use it.
+A few features that these IT and security leaders identified as important, 70% agreed that the ability to collaborate securely with colleagues both inside and outside the organization and 65% cited the ability to recover previous versions files immediately.

 When it comes to providing control and security, Syncplicity offers organizations options based on their unique objectives.
 But, one thing that sets us apart in the market is the hybrid cloud, we give organizations the ability to keep files on-premises for maximum control, while keeping other files sensitive or not in the cloud–the real critical piece is that where the files sit does not matter to the user, they always have one simple, single way to access folder and files.